raun1/ISBI2018-Diagnostic-Classification-Of-Lung-Nodules-Using-3D-Neural-Networks/README.md

 if you so wish.
 The dataset of LIDC-IDRI can obtained from the link above and the preprocessiong steps involved are mentioned in the paper.
 (Link to be provided soon)
 You have to provide the inputs.
 ```
+## Some guidelines to run the network

-The following lines provide a very simple example of how you may train the network and obtain predictions.
+The following lines provide a very simple example of how you may train the network provided in this repository and obtain predictions.
+### We are not providing the complete implementation but just the network architecture.
 You may include validation set and callback function as demonstrated by the lines marked with ******** however
 please note we never used those.
 In the following lines the network is referred as "finalmodel"
 You may apply early stopping if desired, but for our experiments we didnt.